ten-protocol/go-ten/design/gas/Design_gas.md

 ## Design for Gas Deposit

 Given that Ethereum as a currency operates on the layer 1 protocol, it needs to be bridged to Obscuro for usage.
 This transition mechanism will be facilitated by the standard Obscuro bridge.
-The deposited value will produce a cross-chain message indicating the Ethereum recipient through the smart contract.
+The deposited value will produce a cross-chain message indicating the Ethereum recipient through the bridge smart contract.

 ```EthereumDeposited(address receiver, uint256 amount)```